 I knew they were never going to be able to pay an overpriced agency for really pretty marketing junk.
 And even if they did, the pretty stuff was likely going to do jack squat!

-They are the one who keep getting taken advantage of from not knowing what they didn't know.
+They’re the ones who keep getting taken advantage of from not knowing what they don’t know.

 But I kept getting all this stuff in place for larger clients…